UConn loses freshman El Alfy to torn Achilles

 El Alfy was evaluated at UConn Health and will undergo surgery there later this week, the school said.
-The injury was announced by the Egyptian Basketball Federation Monday before UConn confirmed the diagnosis and that she'd miss the upcoming season Tuesday.
+The injury was announced by the Egyptian Basketball Federation Monday before UConn confirmed the diagnosis and that she would miss the upcoming season Tuesday.

-The 6-foot-5 forward suffered the non-contact injury backing away from the free throw line in the second quarter of Egypt's matchup versus Italy in the 11-12-place game.
+The 6-foot-5 forward suffered the noncontact injury backing away from the free throw line in the second quarter of Egypt's matchup versus Italy in the 11th-place game.

 The Huskies were shocked in the Sweet 16 by Ohio State this past spring, snapping their streak of 14 consecutive Final Four appearances.